 Marquee attractions include Broadway at the Beach, Family Kingdom Amusement Park, Ripley’s Aquarium, and the iconic SkyWheel.

 The area offers vast lodging options, primarily in large resorts.
-To ensure the best experience, look for properties that have been recently renovated or carefully read current visitor reviews before booking your family beach vacation east coast.
+To ensure the best experience, look for properties that have been recently renovated or carefully read current visitor reviews before booking your family beach vacation on the east coast.

 4. Cape May, New Jersey – Victorian Elegance Meets Seaside Charm